 England tail-enders carry first-innings total to 400 at the Wanderers

-Mark Wood and Stuart Broad’s last-wicket stand of 82 punished the Proteas.
+Mark Wood and Stuart Broad’s last-wicket stand of 82 in just 50 balls really punished the Proteas.

 England’s tail end scored vital late runs as the tourists posted exactly 400 on the second afternoon of the decisive fourth Test against South Africa in Johannesburg.